cawel/words-finder/README.md

 ## Description

 You can either scatter letters in a ramdom fashion on the letters matrix or type in the letters yourself.
-Then you can click a button to find all the existing words in the letters matrix.
+Then you can click a button to find all the existing words (from 3 up to 6 letters) in the letters matrix.

 If you hover on one of the words found, its letters will highlight in the matrix.

-The app finds all words of 3 to 6 letters.
-I wish I could do up to 7 letters, but it's too slow.
-Could you do it? :)

 ## Screenshot